[ Main contents start here ]

 Basic Policy

-MUFG is well aware of its social responsibilities for securing the assets entrusted by the customers and its obligation to provide secure and stable financial services.
+MUFG is well aware of its social responsibilities regarding securing the assets entrusted to it by its customers and its obligation to provide secure and stable financial services.
 MUFG has positioned risk and threats posed by cyber-attacks and other relevant events as one of the Top Risks and is promoting cyber security measures under management leadership.

 Cyber Security Management Structure